Gahill2/projecttutwiler-9/README.md

 **Demo API Keys (For Testing):**
 - `demo-verified-key-123` - Verified user access
 - `demo-admin-key-123` - Admin dashboard access
-- These are set in `.env.backup` for team testing
+- These are set in `env.template` for team testing
 - **Important:** Change these in production!

 **Usage:**